Solidarity with churches in the Middle East

 The situation of the Middle East calls for collective efforts by ecumenical partners to achieve peace and justice at local, national, regional and international levels.
 Major problems in the region include armed occupation of territory, denial of human rights and national aspirations, failures to implement the rule of law at the national and international levels, various forms of extremism and intolerance, and nuclear proliferation in Israel and Iran.
 Interlinked with these is the question of control of energy resources.

-The WCC opposed economic sanctions against Iraq and condemned the invasion of Iraq by the coalition forces as illegal and immoral.
-It has maintained attention on the Israeli-Palestinian conflict, and supported efforts for a peaceful and just settlement of that conflict.
+The WCC is accompanying its member churches in the region, especially in Egypt, Syria and Iraq, where the recent dramatic, violent developments have endangered the Christian presence and witness.
+It has maintained attention on the Israeli-Palestinian conflict, and supported United Nation resolutions and other efforts for a peaceful and just settlement of that conflict.

 Collective policy development and coordinated ecumenical action focus on inter-religious relations, diakonia, overcoming violence, and public witness.
 Project stakeholders and staff mobilize church leaders and members to express their faith through concrete actions for a just peace.
 Advocacy and media work aim to strengthen the position of the churches in the region.